 Overflow Action Days

-Since the MWRD treats all water that enters its sewers, any water conserved effectively increases treatment capacity.
+Since the the Metropolitan Water Reclamation District (MWRD) treats all water that enters its sewers, any water conserved effectively increases treatment capacity.
 If concentrated and timed properly, Overflow Action Days has the ability to offset combined sewer overflows throughout the Chicago River system.

-In 1975 the Metropolitan Water Reclamation District of Greater Chicago (MWRD) began construction of the Tunnel and Reservoir Plan (TARP).
-The system captures excess stormwater and wastewater until it can be treated a one of three MWRD plants.
+In 1975 the MWRD began construction of the Tunnel and Reservoir Plan (TARP).
+The system captures excess stormwater and wastewater until it can be treated at one of three MWRD plants.
 TARP was designed to prevent flooding and combined sewer overflows.
 However, while the system of tunnels and reservoirs has contributed to significant improvements in water quality, the reservoirs are not complete and climate change has exacerbated these issues.

 Why should you act now?

-The Chicago metropolitan area cannot rely solely on MWRD’s tunnel and reservoir system to solve flooding and sewer overflows (CSOs).
+The Chicago metropolitan area cannot rely solely on MWRD’s tunnel and reservoir system to solve flooding and combined sewer overflows (CSOs).
 Climate change forces us to act collectively and to support multi-pronged approaches to reduce the environmental and economic damages of these extreme rain events.

-Weather data shows that the number of 100-year rain events has nearly doubled over the past century due to a rapidly changing climate.
+Climate change is making it harder to manage stormwater and prevent CSOs in the Chicago metropolitan area.
+Weather data shows the number of 100-year rain events has nearly doubled over the past century due to a rapidly changing climate.
 The increase in 100-year rain events necessitates that we increase capacity in our sewer system, demanding both water conservation and water storage (TARP and on site storage).

 Find out more

-For a press kit, please scroll to bottom of web page and click on Press.
+For a press kit, please scroll to bottom of webpage and click on "Press."